samsonasik/ArrayLookup/README.md

 Introduction
 ------------

-ArrayLookup is a fast array lookup library.
+ArrayLookup is a fast array lookup library that help you verify and search array data.

 Features
 --------